JohnWright1/dnd/content/Locations/Lysoria/Gnomegarde/Lower Gnomegarde/Gloria's Glorious Gems.md

 The entrance is framed by intricately carved wooden beams, depicting scenes of miners unearthing precious stones and jewellers crafting beautiful creations.
 A polished sign, gilded in gold leaf, proudly announces the shop's name, reflecting Gloria's pride in her business.

 Inside, the atmosphere is both luxurious and welcoming.
 The floors are covered in plush, richly colored rugs that complement the dark wooden shelves and display cases.
 Each case is meticulously organized, showcasing a stunning array of gems, crystals, and finely crafted jewelry.
-The air is filled with the subtle scent of lavender, lending a calming ambiance to the vibrant space.
+The air is filled with the s ubtle scent of lavender, lending a calming ambiance to the vibrant space.

 Gloria herself is often found behind the counter, a warm smile on her face as she assists customers with expert advice and genuine enthusiasm.
 Her keen eye for quality and her passion for gemstones are evident in every detail of the shop.
 The clientele is a mix of savvy collectors, curious locals, and adventurers seeking the perfect enchantment for their next quest.